 Vice President Communications

-Danny is a second year medical student at McGill University.
+Danny is a third-year medical student at McGill University.
 He completed his Bachelors in Nursing at McGill University and subsequently worked as a nurse at the Montreal Children’s Hospital.
 While coordinating care and clinical trial needs for children living with neuromuscular degenerative disorders, Danny witnessed families hindered by both the paucity of medical interventions and diminished access to novel therapies.
 He joined rareDIG in hopes of raising awareness about rare diseases amongst students in healthcare and explore ways to improve care and access for patients.